terraform-ibm-modules/terraform-ibm-vpe-gateway/solutions/fully-configurable/DA-types.md

 ### Options for cloud_service_by_crn

-- `crn` (mandatory): IBM Cloud service CRN as per [this documentation page](https://cloud.ibm.com/docs/vpc?topic=vpc-vpe-supported-services))or the CRN value returned by the CLI command `ibmcloud is endpoint-gateway-targets`
+- `crn` (mandatory): IBM Cloud service CRN as per [this documentation page](https://cloud.ibm.com/docs/vpc?topic=vpc-vpe-supported-services) or the CRN value returned by the CLI command `ibmcloud is endpoint-gateway-targets`
-- `vpe_name` (optional): The desired name to assigne to the VPE gateway.
+- `vpe_name` (optional): The desired name to assign to the VPE gateway.
 If not specified, the VPE name will be computed based on prefix, vpc name and service name.
 - `service_name` (optional): The name of the service used to compute the name of the VPE gateway.
 If not provided the name is extracted from the CRN.
 - `allow_dns_resolution_binding` (optional): Indicates whether to allow this endpoint gateway to participate in DNS resolution bindings.
 For more details please refer to this [documentation page](https://cloud.ibm.com/docs/vpc?topic=vpc-vpe-dns-sharing-configure-hub&interface=ui).
 If not set default value is `true`.